gracebrickley/clus24-devwks-2047/workshop-ui/src/lab-guide/section3.md

 The page should look similar to the last, but with an extra, “Second Consumer.”
 The Producer and existing, “First Consumer” should still be running from the last section.

+## Kafka and Friends

+Let's now introduce two more services in the `docker-compose.yaml` file:
+- `blue-consumer` and `orange-consumer`: similar to the `primary-consumer`, these two services will demonstrate how consumers behave and interact with one another given different configurations.

 ## What is a Consumer Group?

 First, let’s talk about what a consumer group is.
 Kafka keeps track of which consumers are subscribed to specific topics to ensure that each consumer only receives a message once.
 In most cloud-based systems, we generally want to ensure high availability.
 High availability is a design approach that allows a system to continue operating without failure, even when individual components fail.
 This often means running more than one instance of a microservice.

 Knowing that, we can arrange multiple consumers into **Consumer Groups**.
 Kafka keeps track of which consumer groups are subscribed to a topic, as well as which consumers are a part of which group.

 Now, let’s experiment to see how Consumer Groups behave!

 ## Multiple Consumers in the Same Group